Pāua: Habitat

-Pāua are commonly found in shallow coastal waters along rocky shorelines in depths of 1 to 10 metres (3' to 30').
-There is clear distinction between juvenile and adult habitats for Haliotis iris, pāua less than 7 cm (3") occur in crevices and under stones in the shallow intertidal zone while adults are found in subtidal zone.
+Pāua are commonly found in shallow coastal waters along rocky shorelines in depths of 1 to 10 m.
+There is clear distinction between juvenile and adult habitats for Haliotis iris: pāua less than 7 cm occur in crevices and under stones in the shallow intertidal zone while adults are found in the subtidal zone.

 Life

-These large sea snails survive the strong tidal surges by clinging to rocks using their large muscular foot.
+These large sea snails survive strong tidal surges by clinging to rocks using their large muscular foot.
 They consume seaweed.

 Harvesting

-Pāua are gathered recreationally and commercially, with strict catch limits are set for both.
+Pāua are gathered recreationally and commercially, with strict catch limits set for both.
 For recreational fishermen this is five pāua per person per day.
 The minimum legal size for caught pāua is 125 mm for Haliotis iris and 80 mm for Haliotis australis, measured in a straight line at the greatest length of the shell.
 The exception is Haliotis iris taken from the Amateur Taranaki Paua Fishery Area, which is the area of Taranaki coast bounded by the Awakino River in the north and the Whanganui River in the south, in which the minimum legal size is 85 mm.
 However, pāua caught in this area cannot be taken east of State Highway 4 unless they meet the 125 mm limit.

-In addition, no single person may have in their possession at any time (including on land) more than 20 pāua or more than 2.5 kg of shucked (shell removed) pāua.
-Pāua can only be caught by free diving; it is illegal to dive for pāua using scuba equipment.
-All pāua must remain un-shucked until they are on the land side of the high tide mark so Ministry for Primary Industries (MPI) fishery officers can inspect them if required.
+In addition, no single person may have in their possession at any time (including on land) more than twenty pāua or more than 2.5 kg of shucked (shell removed) pāua.
+Pāua can only be caught by free diving: it is illegal to dive for pāua using scuba equipment.
+All pāua must remain unshucked until they are on the land side of the high tide mark so that Ministry for Primary Industries (MPI) fishery officers can inspect them if required.

 There is an extensive global black market in the collection and export of abalone meat.
 Pāua poaching is a major industry in New Zealand with many thousands being taken illegally, often undersized.
 The right to harvest pāua can be granted legally under Māori customary rights, but since permits to harvest are abused, it is difficult to police.
 The limit is strictly enforced by roving MPI fishery officers with the backing of police.
 Fishery officers can issue infringement notices of between $250 and $500 for minor offences, such as having one or two more pāua than permitted.
 More serious offences have resulted in hefty court convictions, including seizure of diving gear, boats, and motor vehicles as well as large fines and in rare cases, imprisonment.
-The Ministry of Fisheries expects in the year 2004/05, nearly 1,000 tons of pāua will be poached, with 75% of that being undersized.